Harmony AI: How we resolve 90% of merge conflicts and accelerate Android software updates

 As part of our research into developing the Harmony Orchestrator, we focused on four key aspects that make agentic coordination both efficient and reliable:

-1. Explainability.
+- Explainability.
 We put a lot of effort into explainable reasoning.
-For instances that require human intervention, the Orchestrator provides structured reasoning explanations to support decision-making.
-We found that presenting clear, interpretable justifications for each proposed resolution substantially reduces the time engineers spend reviewing and finalising merges.
+We want to present the human reviewer with structured reasoning explanations, to support the merge approval process.
+We found that presenting clear, interpretable justifications for each proposed resolution substantially reduces the time developers spend reviewing and approving merges.

 Next Steps

-We’re rapidly productising the Harmony models on real-world codebases and expanding their capabilities even further.
-Early results have been outstanding and we are making great progress towards wider availability.
+We are rapidly productising the next Harmony models and expanding their capabilities and accuracy even further.
+Early results are outstanding, and we are making strong progress with leading partners toward wider availability.

-Our results also reinforce a growing consensus in the research community: smaller, specialised models, when trained on focused, high-quality data, can outperform much larger general-purpose models in targeted applications.
+Our results also reinforce a growing consensus in the research community: smaller, specialised models, when trained on focused, high-quality data, and paired with state of the art tools, can outperform much larger general-purpose models in targeted applications.

-For us, this translates to higher accuracy, lower latency, and dramatically reduced deployment costs — the key to keeping devices updated cost-effectively throughout their lifespan.
+For us, this translates to higher accuracy, lower latency, and dramatically reduced costs - which we think is the key to unlocking long-term software updates for all devices.